 Disney’s Port Orleans Resort – Riverside is a Moderate Resort at Walt Disney World.
 Riverside consists of 2,048 rooms in three-story Southern-style mansions and two-story rustic bayou dwellings.
 It is divided into Alligator Bayou (Bayou) and Magnolia Bend (mansions).

-Recreation includes Ol’ Man Island a 3 ½-acre old-fashioned swimming hole with slides.
-In addition, there are playgrounds, quiet pools, boat rentals, game room, The River Roost Lounge Bar and gift shop.
+Recreation includes Ol’ Man Island, a 3 ½-acre old-fashioned swimming hole with slides.
+There are also playgrounds, quiet pools, boat rentals, a game room, The River Roost Lounge Bar, and gift shop.

 Playing at the River Roost Lounge on Wednesday to Saturday from 8:30 pm is Bob Jackson.
-Bob performs a very popular piano sing-along comedy show and has developed a cult following.
+Bob performs a top-rated piano sing-along comedy show and has developed a cult following.

-Dining includes Riverside Mill food court and Boatwright’s Dining Hall.
+Dining includes the Riverside Mill food court and Boatwright’s Dining Hall.